airr-community/common-repo-wg/recommendations.md

     annotations, and that these constitute the nodes in the distributed- repository network described in Recommendation 8.

-17. We recommend that compliant repositories be required to link to the raw data in the SRA.
+17. **We recommend that, for Compliance Status, a repository be required to link to the raw data in the SRA.**

-18. We recommend: (i) that adaptive immune-receptor sequences for which epitopes are known be deposited in IEDB, (ii) that links be maintained to the raw data in the SRA, and (iii) that links to the processed data and annotations be maintained in a compliant repertoire-sequencing data repository.
+18. We recommend: (i) that adaptive immune-receptor sequences for which epitopes are known be deposited in IEDB, (ii) that links be maintained to the raw data in the SRA, and (iii) that links be maintained to the processed data and annotations in a compliant repertoire-sequencing data repository.

     1. This recommendation is intended to clarify how an existing resource,